DillonBaird/NanoTrack/README.md

 What started as an inspirational idea quickly evolved into something much more significant.
 In just a matter of three days, version 1.0 of NanoTrack went from a conceptual spark to a full-fledged self-hosting analytic tool.
 The realization of how valuable this tool could be for various use cases was a driving force behind its rapid development.

-## ⚠️ Limitations of Pixel Tracking

-While NanoTrack provides a streamlined and efficient approach to web analytics, it's important for users to understand the inherent limitations of pixel tracking technology.
-This understanding will help in determining the best use cases for NanoTrack and how it complements other analytics tools.

-### Caching Challenges
-- **Impact on Repeat Tracking:** Caching mechanisms in browsers and networks can impact the ability to track repeat visits accurately.
-When a tracking pixel is cached, subsequent requests may not reach the server, leading to undercounting of user interactions.
-- **NanoTrack's Mitigation Efforts:** Although NanoTrack implements strategies to minimize caching effects (such as cache-busting techniques), it's crucial to acknowledge that these methods can't completely eliminate the impact of caching on analytics.

-### Comparison with Standard Analytics
-- **Not a Full Replacement:** Given the limitations posed by caching and the nature of pixel tracking, NanoTrack is not a 1-to-1 replacement for standard, JavaScript-heavy analytics solutions.
-- **Solid Alternative with Right Implementation:** However, with the right implementation and understanding of its limitations, NanoTrack can serve as a solid alternative or complement to traditional analytics tools, especially in scenarios where lightweight and unobtrusive tracking is desired.

-### Ideal Use Cases
-- **Email Open Tracking:** Perfect for environments where embedding JavaScript is not feasible, such as tracking email opens.
-- **Basic Pageview Tracking:** Well-suited for simple pageview tracking, where detailed user interactions are not the primary focus.
-- **Complement to Standard Analytics:** Can be used alongside more comprehensive analytics solutions to provide additional insights without adding significant load to your web pages.

-Understanding these limitations is key to leveraging NanoTrack effectively.
-It’s designed to offer a balance between performance and tracking capabilities, catering to specific scenarios where a lightweight and ethical approach to analytics is preferred.

 ## 🚧 Early-Release Beta Status